 If you write a song you have the rights of a music publisher.
 If you record music you have the rights of a recording company.
 Artists or bands who do not wish to run these companies.
 They may receive an offer from someone who does that they can’t refuse.
 It’s difficult to be a successful performer and to also distribute and market music, so rights are shared and transferred.

-In this clip from www.artistshousemusic.org – Joel Sill, an independent
+In this clip from www.artistshousemusic.org – Adam Taylor, President of

 In this clip from www.artistshousemusic.org – Dave Olsen, VP of

-In this clip from www.artistshousemusic.org – Ron Sobel, president of
+In this clip from www.artistshousemusic.org – Alex Wagner is the

 In this clip from www.artistshousemusic.org – Robbert Aarts, Co-CEO of